jxcore/jxcore/docs/plain/jxcore-command-mt.markdown

 Generally, there are two ways of executing your JavaScript code in multiple threads with JXcore.
-You can read about both of them here: [How to run multithreaded code?](jxcore-feature-multithreading.markdown#how-to-run-multithreaded-code), but right now we will focus only on running multithreaded code from the command line.
+You can read about both of them here: [How to run multithreaded code?](jxcore-feature-multithreading.markdown#how-to-run-multithreaded-code), but right now we will focus only on running multi-threaded code from the command line.

 ## Commands